 Rule 41.
 Dismissal of actions.

-(a) Voluntary dismissal; effect thereof.
+(a) Voluntary dismissal; effect.

-(a)(2)(ii) upon such terms and conditions as the court deems proper.
-If a counterclaim has been pleaded by a defendant prior to the service upon him of the plaintiff's motion to dismiss, the action shall not be dismissed against the defendant's objection unless the counterclaim can remain pending for independent adjudication by the court.
-Unless otherwise specified in the order, a dismissal under this paragraph is without prejudice.
+(a)(2) By court order.
+Except as provided in paragraph (a)(1), an action may be dismissed at the plaintiff’s request by court order only on terms the court considers proper.
+If a defendant has pleaded a counterclaim before being served with the plaintiff's motion to dismiss, the action may be dismissed over the defendant's objection only if the counterclaim can remain pending for independent adjudication by the court.
+Unless the order states otherwise, a dismissal under this paragraph is without prejudice.

-(c) Dismissal of counterclaim, cross-claim, or third-party claim.
-The provisions of this rule apply to the dismissal of any counterclaim, cross-claim, or third-party claim.
-A voluntary dismissal by the claimant alone pursuant to Paragraph (1) of Subdivision (a) of this rule shall be made before a responsive pleading is served or, if there is none, before the introduction of evidence at the trial or hearing.
+(c) Dismissal of counterclaim, crossclaim, or third-party claim.
+This rule applies to the dismissal of any counterclaim, crossclaim, or third-party claim.
+A claimant’s voluntary dismissal under paragraph (a)(1) must be made before a responsive pleading is served or, if there is no responsive pleading, before evidence is introduced at a trial or hearing.

-(e) Bond or undertaking to be delivered to adverse party.
-Should a party dismiss his complaint, counterclaim, cross-claim, or third-party claim, pursuant to Subdivision (a)(1)(i) above, after a provisional remedy has been allowed such party, the bond or undertaking filed in support of such provisional remedy must thereupon be delivered by the court to the adverse party against whom such provisional remedy was obtained.
+(e) Bond or undertaking to be delivered to opposing party.
+If a party dismisses a complaint, counterclaim, crossclaim, or third-party claim, under paragraph (a)(1) after a provisional remedy has been allowed the party, the bond or undertaking filed in support of the provisional remedy must be delivered to the party against whom the provisional remedy was obtained.